superterran/curriculum-vitae/README.md

 I've worked on a mix of incredible projects spanning some of the biggest brands in America.
 I typically serve in a client-facing technical leadership role.
 In this, I usually architect and oversee development inititives.
 In most cases, I take ownership of the hosting infrastructure and will either implement it myself or co-own it with a hosting provider like Magento Cloud, Webscale, or Rackspace.

-## New Implementations

 ### Pentair Water Supplies
-Magento Cloud and Adobe Experience Manager, integrated with Magento Order Manager
+Magento Cloud and with Adobe Experience Manager, integrated with Magento Order Manager.
+One of the first hybrid Magento/AEM builds leveraging GraphQL via the CIF Connector brought to market.
+Led new implementation of Magento Commerce and Cloud aspects of projects.

 ### Crane Stationary
-Magento Cloud and integrating with their pre-existing printing and embroidery software
+Magento Cloud and integrating with their pre-existing printing and embroidery software.
+Led new implementation and provided devops support after launch once retainer team was in place.

 ### LeCreuset
-Brand with global reach, hosted in four data centers around the world and serving over 150 locales
+Brand with global reach, hosted in four data centers around the world and serving over 150 locales.
+Worked with Global team to serve all markets with unified codebase, helped with clients eventual transition to Salesforce Commerce Cloud.

 ### Worx
 Magento Cloud project with great performance